codiga/vscode-plugin/DEVELOPMENT.md

 The cache is updated according to the serialized content (a `CodigaYmlConfig` instance from `server.ts`) of the `codiga.yml` file.

+#### Document revalidation

+We also revalidate all open text documents when the cache is updated.

+This makes sure that both on IDE startup (when there is a document open, but the cache is not yet populated), and later, the editor shows diagnostics based on the up-to-date state of the cache.

 ### Rosie client

 [`rosieClient.ts`](/server/src/rosie/rosieClient.ts) is responsible for the communication between the language server and the Rosie service.